mitja/starpod-german/README.md

-# Starpod
+# Starpod German

 Starpod is the easiest way to create a podcast website in 5 minutes or less and it is 100% free and open source.
+This is a fork of the original Starpod project by [Robbie Wagner]() for the German podcast [KI Bauer]().

 ### Configuration